kaywina/docs-layer/tech-blog/blog/2025-09-24-choosing-style-guide.md

 For companies that require more than one language (e.g. French and English in Canada), you'll likely need an extensive addendum to an existing guide, or a full in-house guide in practice.

 ## Practical Next Steps
-Here are some practical next steps you can take to getting started:
+Here are some practical next steps you can take to get started:
 - Pick one external style guide today.
 - Make a one-pager of product-specific rules.
 - Revisit your style guide once your team/docs scale.